CapMousse/setitup/README.md

 # Setitup

-## What is that ?
+Local environment project setup made easy.

-**Setitup** is a tool to rapidly setup a project on your dev/prod env.
-Don't waste time to install each package, to install dependencies or to create your database, **Setitup** will do it for you !
+**Setitup** is an automated tool to rapidly setup a project on a new developement environment.
+Don't waste time to install each package, to install dependencies or to create your database, **Setitup** will do it for you !.

+SetItUp can be easily customise to add your custom namespace and add custom commands.

+**Now in beta, feedbacks are welcomed**

 ## How to install